artiebits.com

 if (readUserInput) {

-const userInput = await this.getUserMessage();
+const userInput = await getUserMessage()

-if (!userInput) break;
+if (!userInput) break

 }

-const response = await this.runInference(conversation);
+const response = await ollama.chat({

-const message = response.message;
+const message = response.message

 if (message.content) {